luigidcsoares/dotfiles/README.md

     - [neorg-overlay](https://github.com/nvim-neorg/nixpkgs-neorg-overlay) is used to get the newest features of [Neorg] (unstable)

 - Outputs:
+    - Neovim overlay that wraps it with the plugins we are going to use by default (we could just use home-manager neovim.plugins' option, but this approach allows us to reuse this overlay in other projects as a starting point)
-    - NixOS configuration: system-level configs stay under `system/` and user configurations stay under `home/`.
+    - NixOS configuration: system-level configs stay under `system/` and user configurations stay under `home/`
     - Minimal dev environment for neovim's lua code (we install dev tools for Nix globally, as we're going to be writing Nix stuff everywhere)

-The user config (home manager) includes a Neovim overlay that wraps it with the plugins we are going to use by default.
-We could just use home-manager neovim.plugins' option, but this approach allows us to reuse this overlay in other projects as a starting point.
+    - Flake templates, which are stored under `templates/` (**TODO**)

 ``` nix
 {